AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_gateway_dnat.html.markdown

 * `gw_name` - (Required) Name of the Aviatrix gateway the custom DNAT will be configured for.
 * `sync_to_ha` - (Optional) Sync the policies to the HA gateway.
 Valid values: true, false.
 Default: true.
 * `dnat_policy` - (Required) Policy rule applied for enabling Destination NAT (DNAT), which allows you to change the destination to a virtual address range.
 Currently only supports AWS(1) and AZURE(8).
   * `src_cidr` - (Optional) This is a qualifier condition that specifies a source IP address range where the rule applies.
-When left blank, this field is not used.
+When not specified, this field is not used.
   * `src_port` - (Optional) This is a qualifier condition that specifies a source port that the rule applies.
-When left blank, this field is not used.
+When not specified, this field is not used.
   * `dst_cidr` - (Optional) This is a qualifier condition that specifies a destination IP address range where the rule applies.
-When left blank, this field is not used.
+When not specified, this field is not used.
   * `dst_port` - (Optional) This is a qualifier condition that specifies a destination port where the rule applies.
-When left blank, this field is not used.
+When not specified, this field is not used.
   * `protocol` - (Optional) This is a qualifier condition that specifies a destination port protocol where the rule applies.
-When left blank, this field is not used.
+When not specified, this field is not used.
   * `interface` - (Optional) This is a qualifier condition that specifies output interface where the rule applies.
-When left blank, this field is not used.
+When not specified, this field is not used.
   * `connection` - (Optional) Default value: "None".
   * `mark` - (Optional) This is a rule field that specifies a tag or mark of a TCP session when all qualifier conditions meet.
-When left blank, this field is not used.
+When not specified, this field is not used.
   * `dnat_ips` - (Optional) This is a rule field that specifies the translated destination IP address when all specified qualifier conditions meet.
-When left blank, this field is not used.
+When not specified, this field is not used.
 One of the rule field must be specified for this rule to take effect.
   * `dnat_port` - (Optional) This is a rule field that specifies the translated destination port when all specified qualifier conditions meet.
-When left blank, this field is not used.
+When not specified, this field is not used.
 One of the rule field must be specified for this rule to take effect.
   * `exclude_rtb` - (Optional) This field specifies which VPC private route table will not be programmed with the default route entry.

 ## Import